Pylons/pyramid/docs/narr/hooks.rst

 A callback that :mod:`repoze.bfg` will call every time a renderer is invoked can be added by passing a ``renderer_globals_factory`` argument to the constructor of the :term:`configurator`.
+This callback can either be a callable object or a :term:`Python dotted name` representing such a callable.

 .. code-block:: python
    :linenos: